robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 based on each type and the whole conversion fails if none of these conversions succeed.

-When using function annotations, the natural syntax to specify that argument has multiple possible types is using Union_:
+When using function annotations, the natural syntax to specify that an argument has multiple possible types is using Union_:

 .. sourcecode:: python